How long have you been a wedding photographer?

 Do you have insurance?

 Yes.
 I carry general liability, indemnification, and equipment insurance through Hiscox and the PPA.
-Please let me know if you need a certificate of insurance.
+Certificates of insurance are available upon request.

 What kind of equipment do you use?